-During the second World War, a POW camp and American army base was established
+During the second World War, a POW camp and American army base was built in the borough

 Seahill, Seahill POW, Seahill POW Camp, POW camp